 Fig. 3.
 A. Seeds are placed equidistantly on filter paper.
 B. Seeds are germinated.
 C. The germinated seeds are transplanted into protrays.
-D. The parameters are observed and recorded.
+D. The parameters are observed and recorded @-----days.

 CONCLUSION

 This study demonstrated that gibberellic acid (GA₃) significantly influences the germination and early seedling growth of dragon fruit (Hylocereus undatus).
 Among the tested concentrations, 140 ppm GA₃ resulted in the fastest germination rate, highest seed vigor index, and maximum survival percentage, making it the optimal concentration for improving seedling performance.
 Lower concentrations (60–80 ppm) still enhanced germination compared to the control but were less effective than higher doses.
 The findings confirm that GA₃ enhances seed germination by breaking dormancy, promoting enzymatic activity and accelerating seedling establishment.
 However, excessive concentrations may not necessarily improve all grow3th parameters, as seen in the non-significant differences in chlorophyll content, fresh weight, and root number.
 Overall, the application of 140 ppm GA₃ is recommended for maximizing germination efficiency, seedling vigor, and survival in dragon fruit cultivation.